Home > Blackpool Profile > Life Expectancy

 Introduction

 Life expectancy is one of the key indicators of health in a population.
 Life expectancy at birth is defined as the average number of years that a newborn is expected to live if current mortality rates continue to apply.
-Life expectancy for men in Blackpool is 73.4 years and for women is 79.0 (2020-2022), both lower than national averages.
+Life expectancy for men in Blackpool is 73.1 years and for women is 78.9 years (2021-2023), both significantly lower than national averages.
+Men in Blackpool now have the lowest life expectancy in all of England, Scotland and Wales.
 There are considerable differences in life expectancy within Blackpool.
-Men in the least deprived areas of the town can expect to live 13.2 years longer than men in the most deprived areas.
-Similarly, for women this difference is 9.5 years.
-Not only do people in Blackpool live shorter lives, but they also spend a smaller proportion of their lifespan in good health and without disability (Figures 5 and 6).
+Men in the least deprived areas of the town can expect to live 13.8 years longer than men in the most deprived areas.
+Similarly, for women this difference is 11.8 years.
+Not only do people in Blackpool live shorter lives, but they also spend a smaller proportion of their lifespan in good health and without disability (Figures 10 and 11).

 Blackpool faces major health challenges.
 The early 2000s saw a steady improvement in life expectancy, dropping in 2013-15 before levelling off until 2017-19.
 However, the gap between Blackpool and the rest of England continues to grow (Figure 1 and 2).
 Life expectancy fell for both males and females from 2020 onwards, a trend also reflected nationally as the country was impacted by Covid-19.
-Blackpool saw increased mortality as a result of Covid-19 from April 2020.
+The coronavirus pandemic has led to increased mortality during 2020 and 2021 and some impact remains in the latest life expectancy reporting period 2021 to 2023.

 Both men and women in Blackpool have the lowest life expectancy from birth of any local authority in England.
-Blackpool's life expectancy is 5.4 years below England and 3.9 years below the North West in Males.
-Female life expectancy is 3.8 years below England & Wales and 2.4 years below the North West female life expectancy from birth (2020-22).
+Blackpool's male life expectancy is 5.5 years below England and 3.9 years below the North West.
+Female life expectancy is 3.8 years below England and 2.5 years below the North West (2021-23).

 MALESFEMALES